 New Mills One World Festival, we have participated several times (event not happening this year)

-Connie the Consumasaurus – Connie was made in 2010 for the first Buxton Art Tail and has been to numerous events since.
+Connie Consumasaurus – Connie was made in 2010 for the first Buxton Art Tail and has been to numerous events since.
 She has her own Facebook page.

 Working with children – we have discovered that children love making dinosaurs from rubbish